Chad & Jeremy60s British Invasion Duo In Concert

 Author of "The Fifth Beatle"

-Vivek's New York Times best-selling graphic novel The Fifth Beatle - The Brian Epstein Story (forewords by Billy J. Kramer and Andrew Loog Oldham) is being turned into a major motion picture, produced by Academy Award winner Bruce Cohen (American Beauty).
-They will combine Vivek's powerful script with the use of The Beatles' original songs - a combination that should make for a truly phenomenal film.
-Vivek is a multiple Tony Award winner (Green Day's American Idiot, The Addams Family, The Producers), and he's very excited to be joining us in New York this coming April, getting us up to date on the project of his very important film.
+Vivek Tiwary's New York Times best-selling graphic novel The Fifth Beatle - The Brian Epstein Story, is being turned into a television event series, produced by Sonar Entertainment (MTV's The Shanarra Chronicles, FX + the BBC's Taboo).
+They will combine Vivek's powerful script with the use of The Beatles' original songs -- a combination that should make for a phenomenal TV Series.
+Vivek is a multiple Tony Award winner (Green Day's American Idiot, The Addams Family, The Producers), and he's very excited to be joining us in New York, getting us up to date on the project.

 Eric CashBeatles Fine Artist and Illustrator of "Once Upon A Time In Liverpool"